MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 Ultimately, each role needs to understand: why it’s important to address security risks, what they need to do for security in their role, and how to do those things.
 People who understand the attacker’s perspective, their goals, and how that shows up in real world security incidents quickly become security allies instead of trying to avoid security.

 Security is an infinite game where the threats, technology, and business assets to protect are always changing and the threat actors never give up.
 Security training approach must be ongoing and continuously evolve.
 Effective training aligns with and reinforces security policies, software development lifecycle (SDL) practices, standards, and software security requirements.
-It's informed by insights derived from data and newly available technical capabilities.
+Training material should come from insights derived from data and newly available technical capabilities.

 Although security is everyone’s job, it’s important to remember that not everyone needs to be a security expert nor strive to become a proficient penetration tester.
 Ensuring everyone understands security basics and how to apply them to their role of building security into software and services is essential.
 This training should include in the safe use of their computers, applications, identity, and accounts.